Localization mechanism of $q-$form field on the brane-world by coupling with gravity: Localization of Various form Fields

 Lastly, for the case of $t_2=0.6>b/4$, there is an infinitely deep well, which confines all massive KK modes on the thick brane.
 These localized modes form an infinite discrete spectrum of mass.
 The effective potential and the mass spectrum of lower localized KK modes are shown in Fig. \ref{figSpecIDWSca} with specific values of parameters.

-Therefore, when $t_2>0$, the scalar zero mode is localized on the thick brane, and the massive KK modes exhibit localization or quasi-localization on the brane, a characteristic determined by the parameters within the coupling function $F(R)$.
+Therefore, when $t_2>0$, the scalar zero mode is localized on the thick brane, and the massive KK modes exhibit localization or quasi-localization on the brane.

 Then, for the case of $t_2<0$, it has been determined that scalar zero mode is localized, and from Eq. (\ref{V0Sca}), the effective potential can exhibit positivity at the origin of the extra dimension.
-In Fig. \ref{FigZMEffPotSca}, with specific parameter values and numerical methods, both the effective potential and the zero mode are depicted.
-As shown in Fig. \ref{FigZMOriSca}, the scalar zero mode appears localized on both sides of the thick brane, aligning with the descriptions in Eq. (\ref{ZMAy0}).
-This behavior of zero mode can be thought of as "scalar splitting" for the scalar field.
+This positivity could give rise to the presence of a local minimum of the scalar zero mode.
+At the origin of the extra dimension, the scalar zero mode (\ref{zeromodeSca}), as well as its first-order and second-order derivatives, are

+From Eq. (\ref{OriZMSca}), we can infer that if $t_2\ll0$, the zero mode will be suppressed to zero at the origin of the extra dimension.
+According to Eq. (\ref{1stDeriOriZMSca}), the zero mode could have a local extremum at position $z=0$.
+Further verification of this extremum depends on the behavior described by the second derivative (\ref{2stDeriOriZMSca}).